Select Page

 Set up your first meeting with McNair staff as early in your undergraduate studies as possible.

-While students cannot partake in the paid McNair Summer Research Internship until they have earned at least 60 credit hours, potential scholars can and, in most cases, should apply well before their junior year.
+While you cannot partake in the paid McNair Summer Research Internship until you have earned at least 60 credit hours, you can and, in most cases, should apply the fall of the sophomore year.

 Early Involvement

-Interested students are also welcome to participate in informational sessions and McNair-related activities.
-These events provide an introduction to the program and better idea as to what the required commitment is, should you decide to apply.
+You are welcome to participate in informational sessions and McNair-related activities prior to applying.
+These events provide an introduction to the program and a better understanding of the required commitment, should you decide to apply.
 Just as importantly, early involvement in McNair provides an opportunity for you to build a strong relationship with the McNair staff, who work to facilitate the Summer Research Internship, something that takes a great deal of planning and forethought.
 Early involvement can also lead to the possibility for you to engage in two summers of research, one here at the UWO, the second either here or at another institution, increasing your chances of not only getting into graduate school, but also receiving funding.